-We had no idea what we were getting into when we hitched up and drove away with 2 cats and a dog (and the kids and all our possessions).
+We had no idea what we were getting into when we decided to RV with pets.

 We were so busy cleaning out the house and getting everything loaded up, that we didn’t really consider the ramifications of having pets along for the journey.